algunion/HTMLForge.jl/README.md

 Gumbo C library is no longer maintained, and HTMLForge is a fork of Gumbo.jl with the aim of maintaining the API of the original package while slowly removing C Gumbo dependency (since the renaming) and extending its functionality.
 If you were using Gumbo.jl, you should be able to switch to HTMLForge.jl with no changes to your code.

+### The long term plan
-The long term plan is to make HTMLForge a pure Julia library, but for now it is a wrapper around the C library.
+The long term plan is to make HTMLForge a pure Julia library.
 Alternatively, we can consider switching to a different C/Rust library that is still maintained.

+Another goal is to make HTMX support a first class citizen in HTMLForge.

+### Getting started
 Getting started is very easy:

 ```julia